 Some people ask why seeds cannot be sown directly in the garden soil…?

-Small tomato seedlings will be eaten by slugs and snails, and other little criters, within hours of germination!
+- Small tomato seedlings will be eaten by slugs and snails, and other little critters, within hours of germination!